rishabh0085/DocSearch-Chatbot/README.md

+# DocSearch-Chatbot
-# DocSearch — AI-Powered Enterprise Search Platform
+ AI-Powered Enterprise Search Platform

-DocSearch is a full-stack AI-powered enterprise document search platform that enables users to upload PDF documents, perform semantic search, and ask natural-language questions over their documents.
+DocSearch-Chatbot is a full-stack AI-powered enterprise document search platform that enables users to upload PDF documents, perform semantic search, and ask natural-language questions over their documents.

 The system uses **Retrieval-Augmented Generation (RAG)** to retrieve relevant document content and provide grounded AI responses with document and page-level citations.